Shufflecake: Plausible Deniability for Multiple Hidden Filesystems on Linux: Conclusions and Future Directions

 Currently, our implementation of Shufflecake does not have a mechanism for reclaiming slices that are no longer used: once a slice is allocated for a certain volume, it will always belong to that volume, even if the volume's filesystem is emptied of all data.
 It would be desirable to implement an operation to reassign empty slices to the pool of free available ones, in order to make space allocation across volumes more efficient and limiting the risk of overcommitment.

 Clearly, we need some sort of hint from the upper layer in order to trigger this operation.
 To that effect, we need to intercept the \texttt{trim} requests emitted by the file system.
-These commands are effectively a third instruction accepted by hard disks, besides \texttt{read} and \texttt{write}; they serve as a way for the file system to indicate to the disk that some sectors no longer contain user data, and so the internal disk controller can avoid copying them over when reshuffling its own internal indirection layer~\cite{trim}.
+These commands are effectively a third instruction accepted by hard disks, besides \nread and \nwrite; they serve as a way for the file system to indicate to the disk that some sectors no longer contain user data, and so the internal disk controller can avoid copying them over when reshuffling its own internal indirection layer~\cite{trim}.
 These commands are also vital for the efficiency of disk virtualisation systems, such as Shufflecake, that overcommit the total underlying space and thus need to exploit every occasion to optimise the resource allocation.

-Once we have this mechanism in place, we can design a way to reassign a freshly freed-up physical slice to the pool of available ones at a random position, so that the function \texttt{NewSlice} (\expref{Algorithm}{alg:NewSlice}) will return it with uniformly random probability when a new slice is required.
-More concretely: suppose that Shufflecake intercepts an OS signal telling us that a logical slice for volume $V_i$ at LSI $\sigma$ is now free.
-We define a function \texttt{ReclaimSlice} (\expref{Algorithm}{alg:reclaimslice}) which operates on the same structures used by \texttt{NewSlice}, and also on the position map of the interested volume.
-This function clears the occupation bitfield of the reclaimed slice and the entry in the position map, then moves the PSI at a random position of \texttt{prmslices} (after \texttt{octr}) by doing another Fisher-Yates iteration.
-We use a subfunction \texttt{ReverseShuffle} which, given as input a PSI, returns the index of \texttt{prmslices} where this PSI is found, or error if not present.
-The way to implement this subfunction can vary, e.g. by keeping in-memory a reverse map of \texttt{prmslices}, or by doing a linear search every time.
+Once we have this mechanism in place, we can design a way to reassign a freshly freed-up physical slice to the pool of available ones at a random position, so that the function \NewSlice (\expref{Algorithm}{alg:NewSlice}) will return it with uniformly random probability when a new slice is required.
+More concretely: suppose that Shufflecake intercepts an OS signal telling us that a logical slice for volume $\V_i$ at LSI $\LSI$ is now free.
+We define a function \ReclaimSlice (\expref{Algorithm}{alg:reclaimslice}) which operates on the same structures used by \NewSlice, and also on the slice map of the interested volume.
+This function clears the occupation bitfield of the reclaimed slice and the entry in the slice map, then moves the PSI at a random position of \prmslices (after \octr) by doing another Fisher-Yates iteration.
+We use a subfunction \ReverseShuffle which, given as input a PSI, returns the index of \prmslices where this PSI is found, or error if not present.
+The way to implement this subfunction can vary, e.g. by keeping in-memory a reverse map of \prmslices, or by doing a linear search every time.